tw: slight nsfw language and talk of objectification and sexualisation

 That the best I can hope for is that they don’t say slurs or make insensitive jokes, but they’ll always still lean into that feral man side of them that will look at me like some object.
 Or tie my value to my attractiveness.

 Is this all there is?
 I ask myself, but now in a completely different context.
 Will I ever be seen as whole?
 Will I ever be more to them?
-For what it's worth, Raymond does make me feel whole.
+Will I ever meet another man who will make me feel whole?05 For what it's worth, Raymond does make me feel whole.
 I feel like a person around him.
 He holds me in incredibly high regard, and I appreciate it so much.

 I feel a bitterness and a rage as I think of all of this.
 That when I think of the shortcomings of my female friends, they often are attributed to men.
 That the onslaught of emotional instability results from the treatment they received from a man.
 From the neglect they felt from a man.
 The dismissal of a man.